 chesky @ stock.adobe.com

 Equipped with GPS, lidars, navigation cameras, sensors, and deep-learning algorithms, this autonomous robot can navigate its way along paved roads or indoor sites, and deliver objects safely and contactlessly.
 With a six-wheel structure, it stably climbs curbs and efficiently delivers items, equipment, and food.
-Using cameras, this robot can correctly interpret streetlights and signs, and lidar technology allows for accurate real-time environment mapping even during rainy days or dark settings.
-Deep-learning algorithms process data from all these sources in real-time to enable the robot to correctly interpret its surroundings, thus helping to make intelligent decisions, avoiding collisions, and improving performance through experience.
+Using cameras, this robot can correctly interpret streetlights and signs, and lidar technology allows for accurate real-time environment mapping, even during rainy days or dark settings.
+Deep-learning algorithms process data from all these sources in real-time to enable the robot to interpret its surroundings correctly, thus helping to make intelligent decisions, avoiding collisions, and improving performance through experience.